 Are you blown away with God’s plan for you?

 Feeling overwhelmed?
 We have a lifetime to explore the depth of what Jesus gifted us at that point in time when our hearts joined together.
 Continually pursue.
 Partner with the Spirit and keep making incremental progress on your journey.
 Trust.
 Chillax in Him!

 Begin with a minimum,…

 …then grow it over the years.
-As I’ve dialoged with others, here’s what I now believe is the minimum that’s crucial to grow, not just for me, but for all.
-Think through this with your Resident Teach, the Spirit of God, and make these your own because we all see and know in part (1 Corinthians 13:9-12).
+As I’ve dialoged with others, here’s what I now believe is the minimum response that’s crucial to grow in our experience to live loved, not just for me, but for all.
+You may want to add others.
+Think through this with your Resident Teacher, the Spirit of God.
+Make these your own because we all see and know in part (1 Corinthians 13:9-12).

 - A desire to cultivate God’s presence as a moment-by-moment priority.
 All thoughts are inner conversations in our head.
 Invite Jesus into the other half of all our inner conversations.

 - Sufficient time in God’s Word to feed our hearts in this season so we see life more as Jesus does.
 I may need more time than some, and less than others.
 I’m the gatekeeper of my heart.
 I decide for me (in cooperation with the Spirit).
 Yet take care not to let self-indulgence cause spiritual malnutrition.
 The reason I gathered and posted Mining God’s Word is to make available a relatively simple, yet tiered, approach to ingest God’s Word with a bias towards doing.
 Perhaps peruse this page next.